settings icon

 Overcoming the fear of death — Spiritual steps

-These are all steps to keep up responsibilities or maintain a measure of control in the worldly realm, but they don’t get to the meat of the matter.
 The most important thing to remember regarding death is the truth about life.
 You love your family and care for them, but God loves them more.
-You may worry about your earthly legacy, but God’s more concerned with a kingdom perspective.
-All the paperwork in the world won’t bring the peace of mind of one simple action: abide.
+You may worry about your earthly legacy, but God is more concerned with an eternal, kingdom perspective.
+All the paperwork in the world won’t bring the peace of mind that comes with abiding in Christ.

-In the middle of living this life, with these people, in this world, it’s difficult to keep in mind that this is just a temporary condition, and not a very good one at that.
-First John 2:15–17 says, “Do not love the world nor the things in the world.
-If anyone loves the world, the love of the Father is not in him.
-For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
-The world is passing away, and also its lusts; but the one who does the will of God lives forever.”
-How we remember this is by abiding (1 John 2:24).
-Staying in the truth of His Word, believing what He says about us and the world around us, will give us the proper perspective regarding this life and the one we will receive.
+Living in this world, it’s difficult to keep in mind that this is just a temporary condition.
+First John 2:15–17 helps us to maintain the proper perspective: “Do not love the world or anything in the world.
+If anyone loves the world, love for the Father is not in them.
+For everything in the world—the lust of the flesh, the lust of the eyes, and the pride of life—comes not from the Father but from the world.
+The world and its desires pass away, but whoever does the will of God lives forever.”
+Staying in the truth of God’s Word and believing what He says about us and the world around us will give us the proper perspective and take away fear.

 Return to: